animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth.md

 $\emptyset = \emptyset_K \vert K \subseteq \mathbb{N}$.

 So this together with Axiom 2 suffices to obtain $\Omega$.
 Then we can ask "what is definition?"
 Perhaps there is a set of all possible definitions.
 Each equivalent can be regarded as a unique number on the natural number scale $\mathbb{N}$ and each non-equivalent given its own dimension of equivalents $\mathbb{N}^\mathbb{N}$.
-We thus obtain the natural numbers and vector spaces.
+We thus obtain an inoperable version of the natural numbers and vector spaces.
 The way they relate to each other is by implication with respect to each dimension: some order, for example:

 $1 \rightarrow_1 2 \rightarrow_1 3 \rightarrow_1 \cdots$

 with some connecting universal node $0 \coloneqq i \forall i \in \mathbb{N}$ to complete the strongly connected directed graph.
+This doesn't quite get us to Axiom 2 though.

 Instead, we could discard causality and Axiom 2.